-The Clermont County Mental Health and Recovery Board, under local leadership, shall plan and make provision for comprehensive mental health and recovery services that are accessible to all residents of Clermont County and shall evaluate the delivery and effectiveness of these services.
+The Clermont County Mental Health and Recovery Board, under local leadership, shall plan and make provision for comprehensive behavioral health treatment, prevention, and recovery support services that are accessible to all residents of Clermont County and shall evaluate the delivery and effectiveness of these services.

 The Clermont County Mental Health and Recovery Board is responsible for all public funds (state, federal, and local) allocated for mental health and addiction treatment and prevention services.
 Specifically, the Board’s mission is to plan and make provision for comprehensive mental health and addiction services that are accessible to all residents of Clermont County and to evaluate the delivery and effectiveness of these services.